-Alpha1 antitrypsin deficiency is a heriditary lung disease.
-It is a deficiency, or lack, of a protein that makes a protective layer for your lungs.
+Alpha1 Antitrypsin Deficiency is a rare heriditary lung disease.
+It is a deficiency, or lack, of a protein that makes the lining of your lungs.
 I don’t have this protein at all and therefore have the most serious form.
 This is a progressive disease and the only thing that can make me better is a transplantation.
+I am ,,beyond repair,, as my doctor says!
 Read here more about the disease in Dutch and English.

-Okay, so I have decided to dedicate a post to my disease.
+Okay, so I have decided to dedicate a post to my disease, Alpha1 Antitrypsin Deficiency.( I told a bit about chronic disease on Nicole’s blog ) And also Lieske had posted a piece of my story on her blog.
 Or rather my disease and me.
-Not to gain understanding or compassion, absolutely not, but to give you an idea of what it means to live with a lungdisease.
+Not to gain understanding or compassion, absolutely not, but to give you an idea of what it means to live with a lung disease.
 Not just being out of breath and what you can’t do anymore, but also the fears, the uncertainty, have to depend on others more and more, not feeling worthy, the changed relationships with the people around you.
 I think many people with severe chronic illness will recognize many of this.
 There is so much more than people see on the outside.
-Because it’s quite a long story, I have devided it over this week.
-If you have missed the first part, you can read it here.

 After the rehabilitation, I had placed valves in a hospital in Groningen to get more lung content.
 This was a trial.
 Unfortunately this didn’t work for me because they closed off one half of one lung, but the upper half stretched out.
 But I had a lot less trouble coughing up and thus also less infections.
 My lungs were constantly infected.
 I could laugh again like I used to do.
 That sounds crazy, I laugh out loud..real loud.
 And I could not do that for years anymore because laughing made me cough very badly.

 I can’t work!
-I think that still is quite a thing.
-I can’t walk far, if I’ve walked for 100 meters I’m already breathless.
-I can’t do many things in one day, I get tired real quick.
-I now have a lung content of about 24 %.
+That still is quite a thing.
+Can’t walk far, if I’ve walked for 100 meters I’m already breathless.
+I can’t do many things in one day.
+If I do to much it exhaust me real quick.
+My lung content is about 24 %.
 I have to be very careful with getting sick.
 If I get the flu I can end up on the IC.
 Only when I am sitting I am not breathless, I am always out of breath when I do things.
 Taking pictures for the blog is tiring, hence we always make them home and not search for a nice location.